|life span|| |

 Males and females can both grow up to 12–13 inches tall, though larger males have occasionally been seen.
 Pixie-bobs are very thick-set and muscular cats, and while 14 pounds is the usual top size for a male, there are recorded males as heavy as 25 pounds.

-Exhibiting absolutely none of the traits from their possible namesakes, Pixie-bobs are sweet-tempered, easy-going animals.
-They rarely vocalize in traditional meows, opting instead for occasional churrups or head butts to get their point across.
+Exhibiting absolutely none of the traits from their wild namesakes, Pixie-bobs are sweet-tempered, easy-going animals.
+They rarely vocalize in traditional meows, opting instead for occasional churrups or headbutts to get their point across.

 The breed is friendly to other cats, and dogs will be accepted with patient introductions.
-Pixie-bobs are known to be very sturdy travel companions and have also garnered a reputation as good play companions for children.
+Pixie-bobs are known to be very sturdy travel companions and have also garnered a reputation as good play companions for children, according to The International Cat Association (TICA).

 Since Pixie-bobs are large, heavy cats, make sure they have enough room to exercise and work off some energy.
 These cats are active, though not hyper, so there will be some spirited play sessions in your future.

-Like many double-coated breeds, the Pixie-bob requires a healthy amount of grooming.
+Like many double-coated breeds, long-haired Pixie-bobs require a healthy amount of grooming.
 Their wooly coats hang on to anything they catch, and these cats are pretty regular shedders.
-Brushing your Pixie-bob at least three times a week will be needed in order to keep ahead of the loose hair and tangles.
+To keep ahead of the loose hair and tangles, brush your Pixie-bob at least three times a week.
+But if your Pixie-bob has a shorter coat, Keenan says, his coat doesn't need much maintenance.

 Also, Pixie-bobs have a propensity to gain weight if you aren't vigilant with their feeding schedules.
 For these cats, regulated feeding times are a better call than free feeding.